Vasily257/Vasily257/README.md

-### Hi there, I'am Vasya! 👋
+### Hi there, I'm Vasya! 👋

-:pencil2: I'm currently creating web projects.
+:pencil2: I am front-end developer.

-:family: I’m looking to collaborate on a project that is really useful to people.
+:family: I am working on a project that helps to make joint purchases.

 :question: Ask me about separate waste collection and run before I start answering.